 - Fiscal accountability is confirmed each year through the annual audit of the University's financial statements.
 When the University receives an "unqualified" opinion, it means that the University's financial statements present fairly, in all material respects, the financial position of the University as of the year end and that the statements were generated in conformity with accounting principles generally accepted in the United States.
-The University received an unqualified opinion for four consecutive years, most recently for the financial statements ended June 30, 2011.
-The financial statements for 2012 will be available by the end of September 2012. - The regulatory environment includes the following: - The University is a public institution governed by a 16-member Board of Trustees representing the State's Congressional Districts. - Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the baccalaureate and master's degrees. - The Spadoni College of Education is nationally accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the South Carolina State Board of Education. - The E. Craig Wall, Sr. College of Business Administration is accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB-International). - Coastal Carolina University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD). - The Department of Music is accredited by the National Association of Schools of Music (NASM). - The Bachelor of Science in Computer Science is accredited by the Computing and Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET). - The Department of Theatre is accredited by the National Association of School of Theatre (NAST). - The University is monitored by the South Carolina Commission on Higher Education, the South Carolina Legislature, and the citizens of South Carolina. - The Bachelor of Science in Nursing is accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The University received an unqualified opinion for the past five years, most recently for the financial statements ended June 30, 2012. - The regulatory environment includes the following: - The University is a public institution governed by a 16-member Board of Trustees representing the State's Congressional Districts. - Coastal Carolina University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the baccalaureate and master's degrees. - The Spadoni College of Education is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the South Carolina State Board of Education. - The E. Craig Wall, Sr. College of Business Administration is accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB-International). - Coastal Carolina University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD). - The Department of Music is accredited by the National Association of Schools of Music (NASM). - The Bachelor of Science in Computer Science is accredited by the Computing and Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET). - The Department of Theatre is accredited by the National Association of School of Theatre (NAST). - The University is monitored by the South Carolina Commission on Higher Education, the South Carolina Legislature, and the citizens of South Carolina. - The Bachelor of Science in Nursing is accredited by the National League for Nursing Accrediting Commission (NLNAC).